 The reason for the term “realistic”, in the first view, is that an employment gap of a few years or more will probably come out to the potential employer.
 Further, the interviewer will most likely ask you about it and phrase it in a way that could put you on the defensive if you hadn’t anticipated the question.
 Therefore, you will fare best if you are prepared with an answer that demonstrates your enthusiasm and suitability for the workforce.

 If there were special circumstances surrounding your retirement, you should articulate them to yourself before a job interview.
 There are ways you can downplay employment gaps in your CV, but the employer may still ask you about it.
 One way to downplay the gaps in the chronology of your work history is to use a different format.
 The most popular format, next to chronological, involves listing your accomplishments for each job you held, without revealing the dates.
 However, if you want to list your job history chronologically, it is acceptable to only give the year, not the month, as long as you have worked at the job for more than a year.
-That hides gaps of a year or less.
+That hides gaps in your CV of a year or less.

 You can try to hide your retirement through clever formatting of your CV, but make sure you spend time highlighting the positive aspects of your credentials as well.
 First, take stock of every accomplishment you have to offer.
 Weigh them against what is in demand in today’s job culture.
 If you are unsure and feel out of the loop, you should do research.